26 Best Things to Do in Kyoto

 More info▶ Silver Pavilion: Kyoto Ginkakuji Temple

-Yasaka Pagoda (八坂の塔) is located at Hokanji Temple in Higashiyama District in eastern Kyoto City.
+The Higashiyama District is a historical and scenic area located in the eastern part of Kyoto.
+It’s one of the city’s most famous and well-preserved neighborhoods, offering a glimpse into traditional Kyoto life and culture.
+Yasaka Pagoda (八坂の塔) is located at Hokanji Temple in the Higashiyama District.
 It’s the famous landmark of the district and one of the most photographed places in Kyoto.
 Visitors can actually enter inside the pagoda, too.

 More info ▶ Yasaka Pagoda: the Best Photo Spot in Higashiyama

-8. Step back in time: Wander through Gion, Kyoto’s historic geisha district
+8. Gion: Step back in time in Kyoto’s historic geisha district

 Gion (祇園) is a traditional entertainment district known as “Geisha District”.
 The streets of Gion, such as Hanamikoji Street, is lined with traditional wooden houses which serve as shops, restaurants and teahouses.
 Visitors can have upscale dining experience with authentic Geisha/Maiko dance show.